Air Force Academy Racial Slur Incident Turns Out To Be A Hoax

 In a separate email on Tuesday, Superintendent Silveria wrote that “Regardless of the circumstances under which those words were written, they were written, and that deserved to be addressed.
 You can never over-emphasize the need for a culture of dignity and respect — and those who don’t understand those concepts, aren’t welcome here.”

 In a separate incident, a black man has apologized this week for painting racial slurs on his own car parked near Kansas State University, which apparently caused an uproar on campus.
 The 21-year-old motorist described the racist graffiti as a Halloween prank that “got out of hand.”
 Although the FBI got involved in addition to local cops, authorities decided against bringing charges against the man for filing a false police report, the Kansas City Star reported.
+Last months, authorities determined that three instances of racist vandalism at Eastern Michigan University, which left the campus community shaken, was the work of a 29-year-old black man who was a former student, the Washington Post reported.
+He faces several charges as a result.

 The Inquisitr has previously detailed several other hate crime hoaxes that have occurred in the past year or so.
 Hate crime hoaxes, when they allegedly occur on or off campus, prevent law enforcement authorities from deploying resources to investigate real hate crimes.